briannamagtoto/yale-dining-planner/my-vite-app/README.md

 Liya Fasil: I added the meal distribution calendar page and the individual day page, including their css styling, buttons functionality, routing, etc. I helped my team scope out roles and communicate.

 Brianna Magtoto: I implemented the add/edit/delete meal pages for our project.

+Alyssa Quarles: I worked on implementing the Budget Analytics page for the weekly budget overview.
+I also implemented information boxes on the Meals This Week page.